 - Mission 20: The End

-Below are a list of abilities that Dante can use, along with possible upgrades when applicable.
+Below is a list of abilities that Dante can use, along with possible upgrades when applicable.
 Some of these abilities are available from the start of the game.

 - Demon Evade (Levels 1 & 2)